openhab/openhab-addons/bundles/org.openhab.binding.volumio/README.md

 ## Discovery

-The volumio devices are discovered through UPnP in the local network and all devices are put in the Inbox.
+The Volumio devices are discovered through mDNS in the local network and all devices are put in the Inbox.

 ## Binding Configuration